Hello. Thank you for visiting my site.

 I’ve written short stories, flash fiction, travel and opinion pieces and these have been published in The Irish Times in print, in The Gloss Magazine, The Irish Examiner, Woman’s Way magazine, The Sunday Independent, The Telegraph, and online on Writing.ie, Silverbirchpress.wordpress.com and KanturkArts.ie.

 The big news in 2018 – I was shortlisted in the Benedict Kiely Short Story Competition, the Iceland Writers Retreat and I had a piece in a BOOK – Teachers Who Write, An Anthology.
 I won a bursary to the John Hewitt Summer School, a scholarship to Aurora Writing Retreat and a Greywood Arts Residency.

 In February 2019, I was shortlisted for a French language bursary in the Centre Culturel Irlandais Paris.
 In March, I placed third in Kanturk Arts Festival Flash Fiction competition with my first ever piece of flash fiction.
 In April, I won Birr Writers Residency and I was accepted for a place on the UL Winter School with Sarah Moore Fitzgerald, Kit de Waal, Donal Ryan and Jo Unwin.
-Also in April I was selected as one of ten writers to read my first page to an audience and two agents at Cork World Book Festival and I was one of sixty writers selected for Date with An Agent in May 2019 for my collection of personal essays.
+Also in April I was selected as one of ten writers to read my first page to an audience and two agents at Cork World Book Festival and I was one of sixty writers selected for Date with An Agent in May 2019 for my memoir.
 I completed a twelve-week creative non-fiction food memoir writing course with writer-in-residence at Dun Laoghaire LexIcon library and had a piece in an exhibition ‘Eat Your Heart Out’ in June 2019.
 I won a bursary to the Stinging Fly Summer School in July for a week in the Irish Writers Centre.
 In August I won a bursary to the Bronte Parsonage in Haworth for a weekend festival in September and I had a short story shortlisted in the Kilmore Quay Literary Write by the Sea festival.
+In December, after being a finalist last year I won a full bursary to the Iceland Writers Retreat taking place in April 2020.